 Tip the mixture into your lined tin and press down firmly.
 I use the palm of my hand to start and then finish with the back of the spoon.
 Take care to get the mixture into all 4 corners of the tin.
 Also, make sure your shortbread base is level.
 The firmer you press and the more thorough you are at this stage, the less crumbly it will be when you’re cutting the shortbread into squares later.

 Bake it in the centre of the oven for 15 minutes until just starting to brown at the edges.
 When cooked, take it out of the oven.
-Scatter your roasted salted peanuts making sure they cover the while shortbread evenly.
+Scatter your roasted salted peanuts making sure they cover the whole shortbread evenly.
 Set aside whilst you make your caramel.

 Step 2: Make Caramel